-Editorial: Alzheimer's Disease as a Current Challenge
+Editorial: The Alzheimer's Disease Challenge

-- 2AFNP Med, Austria
+- 2AFNP Med, Wien, Austria

-Biomarkers, Risk Factors and Pathophysiological Mechanisms of AD
+Biomarkers, Risk Factors, and Pathophysiological Mechanisms of AD

 Alzheimer's Disease is a major health challenge with significant social and economic consequences.
 Ten papers submitted to this Research Topic discuss the biological mechanisms and potential biomarkers for an early and efficient diagnosis, including genetic factors, imaging data, and comorbidities.

-Ashraf and Baeesa identified a potentially strong effect of galectin-3 in serum and cerebrospinal fluid (CSF) samples of AD and amyotrophic lateral sclerosis patients, suggesting it as a promising biomarker of these chronic diseases (Ashraf and Baeesa, 2018).
+Ashraf and Baeesa identified a potentially strong effect of galectin-3 in serum and cerebrospinal fluid (CSF) samples of AD and amyotrophic lateral sclerosis patients, suggesting it as a promising biomarker of these chronic diseases.
 The authors collected CSF and serum samples from 31 AD patients, 19 amyotrophic lateral sclerosis patients, and 50 normal healthy controls, and performed a comparative analysis of the galectin-3 expression pattern.
 They also administered a set of neuropsychological assessments that revealed a strong correlation between the galectin-3 levels and cognitive decline in AD patients, and the activation of inflammation and apoptosis, suggesting the necessity of exploring other galectins in relation to neurodegeneration.

-Another research group provided evidence of the potential double role of erythrocyte energy metabolism as a biomarker of impaired cognitive function and as part of new therapeutic procedures (Kosenko et al., 2018).
+Another research group provided evidence of the potential double role of erythrocyte energy metabolism as a biomarker of impaired cognitive function and as part of new therapeutic procedures (Kosenko et al.).
 Kosenko et al. discussed the association between the metabolic and antioxidant defense alterations in the circulating erythrocyte population and the neurobiological changes observed in the AD brain, along with the potential usefulness of restoring erythrocyte energy metabolism as an effective treatment.

 Comorbidities and other Related Disorders